Exploser/pyWordCounter/README.md

 To ensure smooth operation of the PyWordCounter script, the following dependencies must be met:

-    Python: The script is compatible with Python 3.x.
+**Python**: The script is compatible with Python 3.x.
 Ensure that Python 3 is installed on your system.
-    pyperclip: This third-party module enables the script to access and manipulate the system's clipboard content.
+**pyperclip**: This third-party module enables the script to access and manipulate the system's clipboard content.
 It is not included with Python and   requires separate installation.

 ## Installation
 ### Prerequisites